 I also added a taller bar from Spank Industries.
 I’m over the low bar trend, plus the Spike 800 Bar with Vibrocore features a proprietary foam that provides vibration damping.
 While I have a carbon bar that would have been pretty high-zootin’, that doesn’t make sense on a bike that will eventually be ejected mid-air. (repeatedly) Plus the Spike features a blue anodized finish and is shot-peened for additional fatigue resistance.
 After reading up on shot-peen finishes vs smooth, I’ll only run shot-peened.

 I also borrowed a rear wheel from another bike in the garage that featured a DT Swiss rear hub.
 This thing is sweet; it originally was from a Santa Cruz Blur LT, and I relaced it with a new rim a few years ago.
-I’m toying with the idea of relacing the wheels with a matching anno blue Spoon 32 rim from Spank at some point, but it’s still running straight and true.
+I’m toying with the idea of relacing the wheels with a matching anno blue Spoon 32 rim from Spank at some point, (update: the Spank Spike Race 33 rim would be a better match as its lighter) but it’s still running straight and true.
 If I start practicing fly-out 360s again, we’ll see how long that lasts!

 I stole Inga’s SDG Allure Saddle again for the build.
 Previously she let me borrow it, but then took it back.
 It’s mine now, (for now at least) though the Allure in the Dakine colorway looks pretty sweet too.
 If I start dirt jumping a lot more, I may need to go back to an I-beam model.
 The sad reality though, is I’ve mostly been riding the bike on pump tracks lately as we don’t have a lot of legit dirt jumps close by.
 While there are some decent size wood jumps at the Gateway Green park, they all have tabled landings so I don’t really count them. 😜 This winter, its time to break out the shovel again!